 - occurs shortly after birth, when the left atrial pressure increases (due to loss of low resistance placental circulation) and the right atrial pressure decreases (due to increased pulmonary circulation upon lung inflation).

 If the septum primum and septum secundum fail to fuse after birth, a patent foramen ovale (PFO) remains.
 Later in life, a PFO can result in a paradoxical embolus, in which a venous thrombus may travel via the PFO from the venous to the arterial circulation and cause end-organ infarction (e.g., stroke).

 - A caudally located muscular interventricular septum forms with an interventricular foramen between the two ventricles.

-- The cranially developing aorticopulmonary septum rotates and caudally fuses with the muscular interventricular septum → this fusion forms the membranous interventricular septum and closes the interventricular foramen.
+- The cranially developing aorticopulmonary septum rotates and caudally fuses with the muscular interventricular septum → this fusion forms the membranous interventricular septum and closes the interventricular foramen (heart).

 - Endocardial cushions grow to further separate the ventricles and the atria.

-Formation of the outflow tract
+Development of the outflow tract